 College Guidance Program

 Cape Fear Academy provides a comprehensive program to guide Upper School students in making informed choices as they navigate the application process for four-year colleges and universities.
+Our Academic Profile contains Cape Fear Academy's average scores as well as the colleges and universities to which our students are accepted.

 8th Grade Class Selection Seminar